Does Alzheimer's Qualify for Medical Marijuana in Ohio?

+Alzheimer’s is a qualifying condition for medical marijuana in Ohio Individuals experiencing symptoms related to Alzheimer’s can schedule their appointment now.
 Recent studies have shown that medical marijuana may have many more uses than we knew.
 From PTSD to chronic pain disorders, studies are being performed in all sorts of medical areas to explore the uses of cannabis.
 One of those areas is in the treatment of Alzheimer’s, and the controversy surrounding this research may surprise many – after all, medical marijuana has been used to treat many diseases for thousands of years.
-Here’s what you need to know about the use of medical marijuana for Alzheimer’s.
+Here’s what you need to know about using medical marijuana for Alzheimer’s.

 Alzheimer’s is a disease that affects the brain.
 At any given time, there are roughly 5 million people living in the United States with Alzheimer's, and about 175,000 people in the State of Ohio.
 While it is most commonly found in elderly people, it is not a normal part of aging.

-Those affected by this disease lose cognitive ability, memory, and the ability to care for themselves on a daily basis in many cases.
-It is a progressive disease that gets worse the longer a person has it, which means that a person who suffers only mild symptoms at first can eventually lose the ability to converse or even to recognize their environment at all.
+Those affected by this disease lose the cognitive ability, memory, and the ability to care for themselves on a daily basis in many cases.
+It is a progressive disease that gets worse the longer a person has it, which means that a person who suffers only mild symptoms at first can eventually lose the ability to converse or even recognize their environment at all.
 Most people with Alzheimer’s eventually die due to the disease, with an average survival span of about eight to 20 years, depending on the person’s health.
-To date, we have several ways to treat Alzheimer’s, but there is no known cure.
+There are several ways to treat Alzheimer’s, but there is no known cure.

 How Could Medical Marijuana Help Alzheimer’s?